jacobjinkelly/slurm/README.md

 with a directory for each configuration of hyperparameters being swept over.

 ## Issues
-There is a potential issue if a job is pre-empted after a new update to the repo has been pulled in.
+There is a potential issue if a job is preempted after a new update to the repo has been pulled in.
 When the preempted job is relaunched it will run the newly updated code, and not the original code it was run with.
 A solution to this would be to clone the entire repo each time